 - 1. Data that demonstrates the child was provided appropriate instruction in reading [as described in 20 USC, 6368 (3)], and/or mathematics within general education settings delivered by qualified personnel; and - 2.
 Data-based documentation of repeated assessments of achievement at reasonable intervals reflecting formal evaluation of student progress during instruction.
-Data-based documentation of repeated assessments may include, but is not limited to, Response to Intervention (RTI) progress monitoring results, in-class tests on grade level curriculum, or other regularly administered assessments.
+Data-based documentation of repeated assessments may include, but is not limited to, Response to Intervention (RTI) progress monitoring results, in-class tests on grade level curriculum, or other regularly administered assessments and repeated performance on other progress monitoring measures.
 Intervals are considered reasonable if consistent with the assessment requirements of a student's specific instructional program. - 3.
 A student with a specific learning disability is one who: - a.
 Has been determined through a variety of assessment tools and strategies to meet the criteria for a specific learning disability; - b.
-Does not achieve adequately for the child's age or meet state-approved grade level standards in oral expression, listening comprehension, written expression, basic reading skills, reading fluency, reading comprehension, mathematics calculation or mathematics problem solving when provided appropriate instruction, as indicated by performance on multiple measures such as in class tests; grade average over time (e.g. six weeks, semester); norm or criterion referenced tests, statewide assessments; or a process base on the child's response to scientific, research based intervention; - c. does not make sufficient progress when provided a process based on the child's response to scientific, research-based intervention as indicated by the child's performance relative to the performance of the child's peers on repeated, curriculum-based assessments of achievement at reasonable intervals, reflecting student progress during classroom instruction; or - d. exhibits a pattern of strengths and weaknesses in performance, achievement, or both relative to age, grade-level standards, or intellectual ability, as indicated by significant variance among specific area of cognitive function, such as working memory and verbal comprehension, or between specific areas of cognitive function and academic achievement.
+Does not achieve adequately for the child's age or meet state-approved grade level standards in oral expression, listening comprehension, written expression (may include the identification of dysgraphia), basic reading skills, reading fluency (may include the identification of dyslexia), reading comprehension, mathematics calculation or mathematics problem solving when provided appropriate instruction, as indicated by performance on multiple measures such as in class tests; grade average over time (e.g. six weeks, semester); norm or criterion referenced tests, statewide assessments; or a process base on the child's response to scientific, research based intervention; - c. does not make sufficient progress when provided a process based on the child's response to scientific, research-based intervention as indicated by the child's performance relative to the performance of the child's peers on repeated, curriculum-based assessments of achievement at reasonable intervals, reflecting student progress during classroom instruction; or d. exhibits a pattern of strengths and weaknesses in performance, achievement, or both relative to age, grade-level standards, or intellectual ability, as indicated by significant variance among specific area of cognitive function, such as working memory and verbal comprehension, or between specific areas of cognitive function and academic achievement.